rgreminger/tilburg-science-hub/docs/setup/teamviewer.md

 # Teamviewer

-Getting feedback on code is crucial to your learning experience.
-When working remotely, we prefer to make use of **Teamviewer**, which allows us to *remote-control* your computer (while you're watching, of course!).
+Getting feedback on code or solving technical problems is crucial to your learning experience.
+When working remotely, we prefer to make use of **Teamviewer**, which allows us to *remote-control* your computer and help you right away (while you're watching, of course!).

 ## Installing Teamviewer